 Never forget that strong teeth is not a cosmetic issues; teeth that aren’t properly cleaned and specially cared for could lead to plaque, and then cavities.
 The gums can also be affected, which could lead to bleeding gums caused by bacteria, which then can enter the blood stream.
 If this bacteria enters some sort of crevasse in the mouth, canker sores and other periodontal diseases could appear.

-How Bacteria Attacks
+How Bacteria Attacks the Teeth

 Each meal creates bacteria, which interacts with foods.
 This produces acids that attack teeth, which can even rob minerals from tooth enamel and cause cavities.